DemetrisPetroudes/Data-Analytics-Portfolio-/Frontier - Equity portfolio dashboard/README.md

 ## Limitations

-These are stated plainly rather than hidden; several are inherent to building on free data.
+These are stated plainly rather than hidden. several are inherent to building on free data.

 - Historical scenario replays apply current index constituents to past windows, so they carry survivorship bias and will look more resilient than the index did at the time.
 The